-On February 24, 2022 the Company made a \$500,000 capital investment for a 1.2% ownership in Moliving, a nomadic hospitality solution company.
-The Company also executed a side agreement to build the firstsixty Moliving units and an additional ninety units after the first sixty units are manufactured.
+On February 24, 2022 the Company made a \$500,000 capital investment for a 1.2% ownership in Moliving, a nomadic hospitality solution company, which included in investment in non-marketable securities on the accompanying condensed consolidated balance sheets.
+The Company also executed a side agreement to build the first sixty Moliving units and an additional ninety units after the first sixty units are manufactured.

 Cash and cash equivalents - The Company considers cash and cash equivalents to include all short-term, highly liquid investments that are readily convertible to known amounts of cash and have original maturities of three months or less upon acquisition.
-Cash and cash equivalents totaled \$13,146,418 and \$13,024,381 as of March 31, 2022 and December 31, 2021, respectively.
+Cash and cash equivalents totaled \$2,428,211 and \$13,024,381 as of June 30, 2022 and December 31, 2021, respectively.

 Short-term investment - The Company classifies investments consisting of a certificate of deposit with a maturity greater than three months but less than one year as short-term investment.
-The Company had no short-term investment as of March 31, 2022 or 2021, respectively.
+The Company had no short-term investment as of June 30, 2022 or December 31, 2021, respectively.